SecDevOps-jmcdonough/AzureMicroSeg/README.md

 ## Chapter 2 - Create the environment [estimated duration 20min]

 1. Create the environment using the Terraform code provided.

-    * Update the `terraform.tfvars` file, provide values for these variables
+    1. Update the `terraform.tfvars` file, provide values for these variables
         * azsubscriptionid = ""
         * project  = ""
         * TAG      = ""
         * username = ""
         * password = ""
+        The `terraform.tfvars` file provides inputs for the resources that will be deployed.
-    * Run `terraform init`
+    1. Run `terraform init`
-    * Run `terraform validate`
+    1. Run `terraform validate`
-        * If all is good this message will be displayed `Success!
+        * If everything is valid, this message will be displayed `Success!
 The configuration is valid.`
-    * Run `terraform plan`
+    1. Run `terraform plan`
-    * Run `terraform apply`
+    1. Run `terraform apply`
-        * terraform will ask for confirmation of the planned actions, type `yes`
+        * terraform will ask for confirmation of the planned deployment, type `yes`

     At the end of this step you should have an environment similar to the below

     ![Globalenvironment](images/environment.jpg)

-1. Deploy the Self-Managed cluster using aks-engine.
-Customize the deployment file to your environment.
+1. Deploy the Self-Managed cluster using aks-engine, customize the deployment file to your environment.
     * Deployment File - `AzureMicroSeg/K8S/aks-calico-azure.json`
     * Replace these values
-        * DNS_PREFIX
         * SUBSCRIPTION_ID
         * RESOURCE_GROUP_NAME
         * VNET_NAME